 To find out more about EV battery capacity and range - check out our video on the right side.

 Electric Vehicles are a lot easier and more cost effective to maintain than a conventional vehicle.
 With fewer moving parts, an electric motor has far less things that can go wrong than an internal combustion engine.
 Our cars run on 100% electricity so they emit no exhaust from a tailpipe and do not contain the typical liquid fuel components of a petrol car, such as a fuel pump, fuel line, or fuel tank.
 No cambelts, fan belts, spark plugs or oil changes are needed, and you’ll never need to worry about starter motor or engine trouble out on the road.

-We still recommend you have a qualified mechanic look over your car once a year or every 20,000km whichever comes first.
+For the Nissan Leaf we recommend a service once a year or every 20,000km whichever comes first.
 Typical maintenance costs per year are around $200.
 Watch Hepburn Shire EV mechanic Albert run through a typical electric car service online here.